UNDERGRADUATE WITHDRAWAL FROM THE UNIVERSITY

 Additionally, in reviewing requests for return from a medical, late or involuntary withdrawal, the university looks for evidence that the issues that led to the request to withdraw have been addressed.
 Specifically, that the student has maintained stability and demonstrated follow through with treatment for a sufficient period of time to enable the student to be successful.
 Additionally, evidence of productive functioning (i.e. employment, volunteerism, etc.) is looked upon favorably.

-A student may appeal any decision concerning reinstatement to the Designee of the Provost and Vice President for Academic Affairs and the Vice President for Student Affairs and Enrollment Management.
+A student may appeal any decision concerning reinstatement to the Provost and Vice President for Academic Affairs or designee and the Vice President for Student Affairs and Enrollment Management or designee.

 If a student is permitted to re enroll following a withdrawal, the student is responsible for coordinating the return to the university community with the appropriate university offices.
 A student must also resolve any outstanding Code of Conduct issues with the Office of Community Standards and/or the Equal Opportunity Office prior to their return.